Thonetschlössl

-Thonetschlössl is a symmetric building with three floors.
-The building’s architecture is mainly influenced by the Late-Baroque style.
-Currently the Thonetschlössl houses the museum of Mödling, a city in Niederösterreich.
+Thonetschlössl in Mödling, Austria is a symmetric building with three floors.
+The building's architecture is mainly influenced by the Late-Baroque style.
+Currently the Thonetschlössl houses the local museum of Mödling.

 The history of the building

-In 1931, Johann Baptist Verda von Verdenberg donated a Capuchin monastery to Mödling.
+In 1631, Johann Baptist Verda von Verdenberg donated a Capuchin monastery to Mödling.
 In 1683, the monastery was destroyed in the Turkish War, but eventually rebuilt in 1684.
 Two years later, in 1686, Giacomo Caliano bought the monastery to use a factory to produce silk and towels.

 From 1806 to 1821 the monastery was used for chemical bleaching, but later became a theater.
 In 1833, the entomologist Ernst Heeger bought the monastery and continued to use it for a silk factory.
 A few years later, in 1845, the countess Eise von Salm, who was a member of the Liechtenstein clan, bought the monastery and rebuilt it to look like a castle.
-In 1889 the Thonet family bought the castle-like building, hence the name Thonetschlössl ("Thonet Castle").
+In 1889, the Thonet family bought the castle-like building, hence the name Thonetschlössl ("Thonet Castle").
 In 1931, the city of Mödling bought the Thonetschlössl to use for the museum of Mödling, which had existed elsewhere since 1904.